alex-abrehforoush/Link-Prediction/README.md

-# BNC-Clustering
+# Link-Prediction
-Balanced normalized cut clustering method
+Link prediction using clustering